NWebsec/Docs/source/nwebsec/NWebsec.Mvc.rst

 The attributes
 **************

-Most elements from the [[Configuration]] have an MVC attribute counterpart, see [[Configuring security headers]] to learn what their settings are.
+Most elements from the :doc:`Configuration` have an MVC attribute counterpart.

-The Content Security Policy attributes are a bit special, see [[Configuring Content Security Policy]] for details.

 Now back to the attributes — they are probably best explained in code.
 Here are the attributes registered as global filters in Global.asax in a typical MVC app: